 The risk is then compared to the profit to create the ratio: risk/reward = $0.10 / $0.25 = 0.4

-Digging Deeper Into the Risk/Reward Ratio
+Closer Look at the Risk/Reward Ratio

 When establishing the risk/reward for a trade, place the stop loss at a logical place on the chart according to your strategy, then place a logical profit target based on your strategy/analysis.
 These levels should not be randomly chosen.
 When the stop loss and profit target locations are established, only then assess the risk/reward of the trade and decide if the trade is worth taking.
-A common mistake is that traders have a certain risk/reward ratio in mind (for example, they want to only risk $0.05 and try to make $0.20) and so you just enter anywhere and place a stop loss $0.05 away and a profit target $0.20 away.
+A common mistake is that traders have a certain risk/reward ratio in mind.
+For example, they may only want to risk $0.05 to make $0.20 and so they enter the trade anywhere and place a stop loss $0.05 away and a profit target $0.20 away.
 While this may occasionally work, it is not an ideal way to trade.

-Final Word on the Risk to Reward Ratio
+Final Word on the Risk/Reward Ratio